Ortus-Solutions/commandbox-cfconfig/readme.md

 This does not use RDS and doesn't need the server to be running.
 It just needs access to the installation folder for a server to locate its config files.
 You will need to restart the server for the change to take effect unless you have configured the server to scan it's config files for changes.

-## Possible Uses
+## Uses

+This library is a CommandBox module that provides a CLI interface sitting on top of the `cfconfig-services` project.
+You must use CommandBox to use this project, but the servers themselves don't need to have been started by CommandBox.
+You can manage the configuration of any server using this.
 Uses for this library include but are not limited to:

 * Export config from a server as a backup
 * Import config to a server to speed/automate setup
 * Copy config from one server to another.
 Servers could be different engines-- i.e. copy config from Adobe CF11 to Lucee 5.
 * Merge config from multiple servers together.
 Ex: combine several Lucee web contexts into a single config (mappings, datasources, etc)
 * Facilitate the external management of any server's settings
+* Compare settings between two sources

 ## Command Installation